Michelle Lujan Grisham is Governor of the State of New Mexico, and chair of the State Investment Council.

 As a former member of the Chicago Board of Trade, Mr. Lavender’s experience and expertise in the futures and options markets as a trader and broker spanned more than three decades.
 While a member of the CBOT, Mr. Lavender was involved in governance and management, and served on various oversight and conduct committees.
 Twice elected a CBOT Director, he served three terms as a member of the Executive Committee.

 Employed currently by Central New Mexico Community College (CNM), Mr. Lavender serves in a role of finance and business development for CNM Ingenuity.
-A graduate of the University of New Mexico and the University of New Mexico School of Law, Mr. Lavender practices law focusing on business development, government relations, and business and commercial law.
+A graduate of the University of New Mexico and the University of New Mexico School of Law, Mr. Lavender practiced law focusing on business development, government relations, and business and commercial law until becoming an Inactive Member in 2023.

 Tim Jennings, Public Member